-The banded birds have allowed us to gather previously unknown information on adult and juvenile survival, movements of birds, as well as age of first breeding and pair bonds.
-These data provide ground-breaking information on understanding the gulls and their use of different habitats, thereby leading towards the creation of a conservation management plan.
+These banded birds have allowed previously unknown information to be gathered on adult and juvenile survival, movements of birds, as well as age of first breeding and pair bonds.
+These data provide ground-breaking information on understanding black-billed gulls and their use of different habitats, feeding directly into this species’ conservation management plan.

 We rely on sightings of banded birds from everywhere, and from anyone, at all times.
 If you see any, please report all sightings to email@example.com with the date, time, location as well as colour and engraved number of the band.Back to work